Information and helpful tips to support our dedicated Breeder Custodians.

 Meghan Fraser – Breeding Stock Coordinator

 Meghan was born and raised in Marin County, but spent 17 years living and working in Los Angeles as an animal trainer for the film and television industry.
 She returned to the Bay Area in 2014 with her husband and young daughter to be closer to family and to become part of the GDB community.
 As Breeding Stock Coordinator, Meghan deals directly with our breeding stock dogs and breeder custodians from placement through retirement.
 Working closely with Carol Simmons, her duties include handling custodian interviews and home visits, teaching the Dog Management Class, placing new breeder dogs, coordinating and assisting custodians throughout the dog’s career, organizing breeder sitters and conducting exit interviews for the breeder’s final retirement and adoption.
-Meghan currently lives in Petaluma with her husband, daughter and Boston Terrier, Ruby.
+Meghan currently lives in Petaluma with her husband, daughter Retired breeder Virtue and Boston Terrier, Loki.
 They enjoy walking downtown, going on bike rides, camping and road trips to Southern California and Baja.

 Erica Loukides – Breeding Program Coordinator